-- appropriate director level approval and for material risks is escalated to one or more members of the Leadership Group.
-22 - ➤ Pursue Provided a risk is within appetite, or there is a clearly agreed path to meet appetite, an increased level of risk may be pursued to achieve strategic objectives and/or improve performance.
-A decision by a director to increase risk where it is already out of appetite will be escalated to one or more members of the Leadership Group. - 38.
-Risk monitoring: Risks are continually monitored at all levels of the organization and their likelihood and potential impacts validated by various information sources e.g. incidents, risk indicator metrics linked to appetite, audit/evaluation findings and management/ oversight issues.
+36.38.
+Risk monitoring: Risks are continually monitored at all levels of the organization and their likelihood and potential impacts validated by various information sources - e.g. incidents, risk indicator metrics linked audit/evaluation appetite, findings and to management/ oversight issues.
 Looked at holistically and analyzed for trends and root causes, this risk information captures the risk profile for a functional area, thematic area or for a specific operation, and can then be compared to appetite for each risk category.
 The process of continuous monitoring across field offices, regional bureaux and by headquarters brings risk management to life and supports management in making more informed decisions and allocating resources.
 It also provides an essential feedback loop to continually reassess risks in a dynamic environment and trigger escalation and mitigating action where risks drift outside of appetite.
-For example, country offices, through regular risk reviews, are expected to monitor the implementation of risk mitigation actions and country/context-specific risk metrics against risk appetite.
+For example, country offices, through regular risk reviews, are expected to monitor the implementation of risk mitigation actions and country/context_specific risk metrics against risk appetite.
 These risk reviews are typically conducted concurrently with performance planning and management processes.